 Sure, we would all love to charge the highest rate possible.
 Who doesn’t want to make a fortune at their home business? but that’s not always feasible.
 In order to attract clients, you will have to charge rates that are competitive with other child care services in your area.
 Remember, that being a child care provider is a lot of work.
 You will be working long hours, with few breaks So, don’t undercharge yourself, either.

 So how do you determine what to charge?

 Start by conducting some market research about your competitors.

-You don’t need to break out the excel sheet but you should gather details about your other businesses in your area.
-Start by calling different home daycares and daycare centers to find out their rates and what they offer.
+You don’t need to break out the excel sheet but you should gather details about your other child care providers in your area.
+Start by calling different home daycares and child care centers to find out their rates and what they offer.
 After a few, you will start to see a general average rate for your area.

 Then ask yourself, does any daycare stand out more than the others?
 If so, what makes them unique?
 Are they charging a premium?